HLR/HetSaul/saul-core/doc/MODELS.md

 just needs to define the `Learnables` and `ConstrainedClassifiers`.
 However, to train the ConstrainedClassifiers jointly, instead of training local classifiers independently, there are a couple of joint training functions that can be called.
 These functions receive the list of constrained classifiers as input and train their parameters jointly.
-In contrast to L+I models here the local classifiers can be defined as `SparsePerceptrons` or `SparseNetworks` only.
+In contrast to L+I models here the local classifiers can be defined as `SparsePerceptron`s or `SparseNetworkLearner`s only.
 This is because the joint training should have its own strategy for the wight updates of the involved variables (those variables come down to be the outputs of the local classifiers here).
 For the two cases the programmer can use